hyenagng9-coder/hale-privacy-policy/README.md

 Changes to This Policy
 We may update this policy from time to time.
 Any changes will be reflected with an updated date at the top of this page.
 Contact Us
-If you have any questions about this privacy policy, contact us at: support@coracorp.com
+If you have any questions about this privacy policy, contact us at Hyenagng9@gmail.com
-Host it on a free site like Google Sites or GitHub Pages, then paste the URL into Play Console.